U.N. warns of risk of Mali war spillover in Western Sahara

-UNITED NATIONS (Reuters) - The conflict in Mali threatens to spill over into the disputed territory of Western Sahara, with the possibility of infiltration by foreign militant groups, the U.N. chief warned in a report.
+UNITED NATIONS (Reuters) - The conflict in Mali threatens to spill over into the disputed territory of Western Sahara and the Polisario Front independence movement has warned the United Nations of the possibility of “terrorist infiltrations,” the U.N. chief said in a new report.

-Secretary-General Ban Ki-moon also called for “sustained” independent human rights monitoring for Western Sahara, something Morocco opposes but human rights groups and the Polisario Front independence movement have long advocated.

-Morocco took control of most of Western Sahara in 1975 when colonial power Spain withdrew, prompting a guerrilla war for independence that lasted until 1991 when the United Nations brokered a ceasefire and sent in a peacekeeping mission.
+Morocco took control of most of Western Sahara in 1975 when colonial power Spain withdrew, prompting a guerrilla war for independence that lasted until 1991 when the United Nations brokered a cease-fire and sent in a peacekeeping mission known as MINURSO.

-“During meetings with MINURSO (the U.N. mission), Frente Polisario commanders have not ruled out terrorist infiltrations” from Mali by Islamic militants, Ban said in a report to the 15-nation Security Council obtained by Reuters.
+“During meetings with MINURSO, Frente Polisario commanders have not ruled out terrorist infiltrations,” U.N.
+Secretary-General Ban Ki-moon said in a report to the 15-nation Security Council obtained by Reuters on Monday.

 “Possible armed infiltrations, gaps in regional security coordination and resource shortages for effective border controls expose military observers to risk,” the report said.